adamc-7/Cumulus/README.md

 # Cumulus

-Detailed comments in frontend project files, I would recommend starting at ViewController.swift to understand them best.
+There are detailed comments in the frontend project files, I would recommend starting at ViewController.swift to understand them best.

 Notes:
 1. There is a bug where the settings button will not be displayed on initial login to app,